Knurr Log House

-The Knurr Log House is an historic, American home that is located in Delphi in Lower Frederick Township, Montgomery County, Pennsylvania.
+The Knurr Log House is an historic home that is located in Delphi in Lower Frederick Township, Montgomery County, Pennsylvania, United States.

 It was added to the National Register of Historic Places in 1973.

 History and architectural features

 Built circa 1750, this historic structure is a 1 1/2-story, Germanic log dwelling.
 It has a gable roof and traditional three-room, first-floor plan.
 Also located on the property are a nineteenth-century bank barn, two chicken houses, a corn crib, and a tool and wood shed.

-It was added to the National Register of Historic Places in 1973.